 The Derby hat, also known as the Stetson Open Crown, is a timeless design characterized by a wide brim and a low, flat crown.
 This elegant style takes its name from the famed Kentucky Derby horse race, where it was a staple for gentlemen for decades.

-The Derby’s brim boasts a moderate width, typically ranging from 2 to 4 inches, while the crown maintains a low profile of 2 to 3 inches.
+The Derby’s brim boasts a moderate width, typically 2 to 4 inches, while the crown maintains a low 2 to 3 inches profile.
 This combination creates a look of effortless sophistication.
 While the Derby might be initially confused with the Open Road hat, a closer look reveals key differences.

 The Derby is generally more compact and simpler, exuding a refined air.
 In contrast, the Open Road hat offers more customization with its brim size.